← back work · project

 // approach

-we modelled the radiation map on the existing scheme first, in three timeslots across the year. west and south were the loudest surfaces. the section was redrawn around a perforated breezeblock screen that admitted ventilated daylight while breaking the direct flux by a measurable factor of two.
+we modelled the radiation map on the existing scheme first, in three timeslots across the year. west and south were the surfaces with the highest solar load. the design was redrawn around a perforated breezeblock screen that admitted ventilated daylight while breaking the direct flux by a measurable factor of two.

 the screen is local, cast on site, and reads as carved stone from outside, but the reason it exists is in the simulation, not the mood board.